-This Southeast Asian inspired recipe for Turkey Satay with Spicy Peanut Sauce is sponsored by the National Turkey Federation.
-All opinions are 100% my own.
+This Southeast Asian inspired recipe for Turkey Satay with Spicy Peanut Sauce is a delicious appetizer or entree to make on the grill.

 Satay, you say?
 Yes!